bgruening/galaxytools/chemicaltoolbox/README.rst

 		Molecules with similar three-dimensional properties and shape, and therefore also similar biological activities, always have similar |Spectrophores (TM)|.
 As a result this technique is a very powerful tool to investigate the similarity of molecules and can be applied as a screening tool for molecular databases, virtual screening, and database characterisations.
 	- Similarity search
-		Simsearch is a chemfp_ tool searching a FPS file for similar fingerprints.
+		Similarity searches using a variety of different fingerprints using either the chemfp_ FPS type or the `Open Babel` Fastsearch_ index.
 	- Substructure search
 		Substructure search is based on Open Babel FastSearch_.
 FastSearch uses molecular fingerprints to prepare and search an index of a multi-molecule datafile.
 It allows fast substructure and structural similarity searching.
 The indexing is a slow process (~30 minutes for a 250,000 molecule file).
 The subsequent seaching is much faster, a few seconds, and so can be done interactively.